Bigomby/f2k/README.md

 Simple service to dump collected Netflow V5/V9/IPFIX traffic to a Kafka topic.

-`kafka-netflow` is based on [redBorder/f2k](https://github.com/redBorder/f2k), but aims to provide a more flexible way to manage sensors.
+`rsflow` is based on [redBorder/f2k](https://github.com/redBorder/f2k), but aims to provide a more flexible way to manage sensors.

 ## Differences with f2k

-While `f2k` uses static JSON file to store sensors configuration, `kafka-netflow` will use an external service to dynamically store this information.
+While `f2k` uses static JSON file to store sensors configuration, `rsflow` will use an external service to dynamically store this information.
 This approach makes possible to add, remove, or update sensors using a REST API instead of modify the configuration file and restarting the service.